johenel/cinch-main/README.md

 - - cinch-mailer
 - - cinch-frontend

-One confirmed, proceed with the following commands
+One confirmed, proceed with the following commands (You should be in the main directory level)

 ```
     docker-compose build